Odyssey

 },

-We know from our Mutation.createListing schema that this will receive an called input.
+We know from our Mutation.createListing schema field that this resolver will receive an argument called input.
 We'll destructure args for this property.
 And while we're here, we'll also destructure contextValue for the dataSources property.

 resolvers.ts